Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Introduction

 \section{Introduction}

+Running simple instances of quantum algorithms with a provable advantage is difficult given the current state of quantum hardware \cite{dalzell2023quantum, rieffel2024assessing}.
+For this reason, it is important to develop benchmarking tools and techniques that can test and validate the unique aspects of quantum hardware that are consistent with the predictions of quantum theory.
+In particular, recent work on quantum benchmarking has highlighted the importance of developing benchmarking metrics that can measure progress toward quantum utility of useful quantum algorithms \cite{proctor2025benchmarking}.

+Low-level benchmark metrics such as randomized benchmarking \cite{emerson2005scalable, knill2008randomized, magesan2012efficient} aim to measure the average error rates of a gate set independent of the initial state or measurement scheme, but are limited, for example, in that it cannot help specify sources of error in an algorithmic pipeline \cite{helsen2022general} and can overestimate gate fidelity in the presence of errors \cite{chen2025randomized}.
+High-level benchmarks such as Quantum Volume \cite{cross2019validating} aim to measure the performance of the entire quantum computing stack, including all classical control systems, but this can be too broad a metric and does not necessarily capture the performance of useful quantum algorithms.
+In addition, both of these benchmark metrics are difficult to compute at scale and fail to capture the ability of a specific hardware platform at attaining some quantum advantage.

-Quantum non-local games provide a unique setting for exploring the relationship between classical physics, quantum theory, and other non-signaling theories~\cite{bell1964einstein, clauser1969proposed,cleve2004consequences,reichardt2012classical}.
-An extensive body of research links these games to foundational problems in quantum physics, conjectures in operator algebras, and computational complexity theory.~\cite{fritz2012tsirelson, slofstra2020tsirelson, ji2021mip}.
-Moreover, advances in quantum information theory and combinatorics have revealed broad classes of games with a probable quantum advantage when players are allowed to incorporate quantum resources into their strategies~\cite{cameron2007quantum, manvcinska2016quantum}, making them exciting experimental candidates for self-testing and benchmarking of quantum hardware~\cite{vsupic2020self, daniel2022quantum}.
+Recent work on nonlocal games has begun to shed light into their utility for quantum hardware verification, quantum advantage, and self-testing \cite{natarajan2023bounding, kalai2023quantum, vsupic2020self, hart2024playing, drmota2025experimental}.
+In a nonlocal game, two noncommunicating players cooperate to convince a referee that they possess a strategy that does not violate the rules of a game.
+When players are allowed to use entanglement as a resource in the development of their joint strategy, they are able to perform computations that no classical computer can replicate without communication and can win the game with higher probability.
+Nonlocal games have been historically important and provide a unique setting to explore the relationship between classical physics, quantum theory, and other non-signaling theories~\cite{bell1964einstein, clauser1969proposed,cleve2004consequences,reichardt2012classical}.
+An extensive body of research links these games to foundational problems in quantum physics, conjectures in operator algebras, and computational complexity theory~\cite{fritz2012tsirelson, slofstra2020tsirelson, ji2021mip}.
+Moreover, advances in quantum information theory and combinatorics have revealed broad classes of games with a provable quantum advantage when players are allowed to incorporate quantum resources into their strategies, such as graph coloring and graph homomorphism games~\cite{cameron2007quantum, manvcinska2016quantum}, making them exciting experimental candidates for testing quantum hardware~\cite{daniel2022quantum}.
+Moreover, nonlocal games are classically verifiable, i.e. given a strategy, you can check in polynomial time if the answers satisfy the rules of the game.

-However, despite our theoretical understanding of these games, constructing optimal strategies for nonlocal games remains a challenge.
-We propose a new methodology to construct strategies using variational algorithms to address this challenge.